webbhlin/linechatbot-on-lambda/README.md

 # Serverless framework command reference and code changes
 ## Create a serverless go project
-> sls serverless create -t aws-go-dep -p go-linechatbotlambda
+> serverless create -t aws-go-dep -p go-linechatbotlambda

 ## Copy the main.go to your serverless project.
 if you use serverless command to create your project, your main.go should be under /hello.
 This is also what I use for this demo, and you are feel to change but require to update your serverless.yml file.